secretflow/psi/docs/user_guide/psi.rst

 Supported Protocols
 ----------------------

-..
-The :psi_code_host:`ECDH-PSI </psi/blob/master/psi/psi/core/ecdh_psi.h>` is favorable if the bandwidth is the bottleneck.
+The :psi_code_host:`ECDH-PSI </blob/master/psi/ecdh/ecdh_psi.h>` is favorable if the bandwidth is the bottleneck.
-..
-If the computing is the bottleneck, you should try the BaRK-OPRF based
+If the computing is the bottleneck, you should try the BaRK-OPRF based PSI :psi_code_host:`KKRT-PSI </blob/master/psi/kkrt/kkrt_psi.h>`.
-..
-PSI :psi_code_host:`KKRT-PSI API </psi/blob/master/psi/psi/core/kkrt_psi.h>`.

 +---------------+--------------+--------------+--------------+
 | PSI protocols | Threat Model | Party Number |  PsiTypeCode |